A combo of warming spices makes these soft whole-grain Ginger Cookies without Molasses perfect for the holidays and Christmas time.

 Brown sugar: Either light or brown sugar will be great in these cookies.
-The brown sugar helps them stay soft, and gives it a richer flavor that the molasses usually gives.
-I think dark brown sugar gives more flavor, but I usually use light brown sugar because that's what I have on hand.
+The brown sugar helps them stay soft, and gives them a richer flavor than the molasses usually give.
+I think dark brown sugar imparts more flavor, but I usually use light brown sugar because that's what I have on hand.

 Butter: Unsalted butter is best in baking.
-Also, make sure your butter is room temperature so it creams with the sugar best.
+Also, make sure your butter is room temperature so it creams with the sugar easily.

 Honey: Use any honey you like.
-I like to buy local honey if I can, but any honey will be fine.
 Also, don't stress if your honey is raw or any specific type.
 They will all taste good in here.

-Vanilla extract: Cookies must always have vanilla extract in my opinion.
+Vanilla extract: Cookies must have vanilla extract in my opinion.
 It really amps up the flavor.
-It's to use real vanilla extract instead of imitation because imitation vanilla extract will give it a strange flavor.
+I prefer real vanilla extract instead of imitation, but it's up to your personal preference, budget, and access.